The Ultimate WordPress CMS Breakup List

 A: The design of your site is mirrored on all pages that live on HubSpot first by the HubSpot team, across landing pages and blog pages.
 Once our agency takes over, we handle any tweaks necessary to make sure the design integrity is maintained.

 Q: If we are just moving the blog over to HS but keeping the rest of our site on WordPress, what about when we need to make a design change?
 Won’t we then have to do it in both platforms?

-A: It's true that there are some extra steps when there are sitewide changes if you have part of the site in WordPress and the blog pages in HubSpot, but the immense amount of time saved on IT, plug ins, etc plus the benefits of having the marketing activities and additional features under one umbrella (i.e. scheduling blog promotion) outweighs the disadvantage of having to make occasional changes on two platforms.
+A: It's true that there are some extra steps in making sitewide changes if you have part of the site in WordPress and the blog pages in HubSpot, but the immense amount of time saved on IT, plug-ins, etc., plus the benefits of having the marketing activities and additional features under one umbrella (e.g., scheduling blog promotion), outweigh the disadvantage of having to make occasional changes on two platforms.
 Overall efficiency is improved.

 Q: If we are doing some of the blog posting internally, we’ll have to learn a whole new system, won’t we?